zhengchang907/arm-oraclelinux-wls/subtemplate-src/appGatewayNestedTemplate.md

 ## Prepare the Parameters JSON file

 You must construct a parameters JSON file containing the parameters to the database ARM template.
 See [Create Resource Manager parameter file](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files) for background information about parameter files.
-We must specify the information of the exsiting SSL certificate.
+We must specify the information of the existing SSL certificate.
 This section shows how to obtain the values for the following required properties.

 | Parameter Name | Explanation |
 |----------------|-------------|